wangxiaoyunanne/docs/source/hive_scaling.html.md

 For the `greedy` strategy, a straightforward implementation, when reaching a vertex, goes through the whole neighbor list of thatsuch vertex and finds the one with maximum score.
-A more optimized implementation could perform a per-visit to find the neighbor with maximum scored neighbor, with a cost of E/p; during the random walk process, the maximum scored neighbor will be known without going through the neighbor list.
+A more optimized implementation could perform a pre-visit to find the neighbor with maximum scored neighbor, with a cost of E/p; during the random walk process, the maximum scored neighbor will be known without going through the neighbor list.